patrickmziet/sherlock/README.md

 | Random                     |   30.6 |     13.7 |    8.6 |      17.6 |
 | gpt-4o-mini-2024-07-18     |    0.0 |      0.0 |    0.0 |       0.0 |
 | claude-3-haiku-20240307    |    0.0 |      0.0 |    0.0 |       0.0 |

-`claude-3-5-sonnet-20240620` is the overall leader.
-Mysteries are classified as either `easy`, `medium` or `hard`, see the [make_story.ipynb](https://github.com/patrickmziet/sherlock/blob/main/make_story.ipynb) notebook for more detail.

-The dotted red lines show the performance of choosing a suspect at random for `easy`, `medium` and `hard`.
-For example `gpt-4o-2024-05-13` performs much better than random for `easy` mysteries, 66.7% vs 30.6%.

 At the moment, a lot of models fail to even output an acceptable answer, resulting in 0%, see `claude-3-haiku-20240307`.
 This is a problem that possibly requires better prompting.